 Academic Regulations - Admissions and Records

-It is the student's responsibility to be aware of the Academic Regulations listed on the College website and in the Ohlone College Catalog.
+It is the student's responsibility to be aware of the Academic Regulations listed on the College website in the printed Class Schedule, and in the Ohlone College Catalog.

 - Transcripts for Admission